 You may be thinking, “why don’t people just take modafinil instead of adrafinil if it’s more effective?”
 The answer to that lies in how the two drugs are scheduled.

 In most countries, modafinil is classified as a prescription drug.
-Depending on the country, it may be used to treat things like narcolepsy, dementia, or other diseases.
+Depending on the country, it may be used at various dosages to treat things like narcolepsy, dementia, or other diseases.
 While most doctors would agree that adrafinil does provide nootropic benefits, those benefits aren’t recognized as cause for a prescription.
 So, for the nootropic community, modafinil is rarely an option.

 Meanwhile, adrafinil is largely unclassified in most parts of the world.
 In France, it was available by prescription until the producer discontinued the drug in 2011.
 As an unscheduled substance, adrafinil is available at many online retailers.